 Primary Balancing Obligations

-Subject to section 8.16, each Shipper agrees to use reasonable endeavours to ensure that each Day the aggregate of its Receipt Quantities matches the aggregate of its Delivery Quantities, provided that:
+Subject to section 8.16, each Shipper shall use reasonable endeavours to ensure that each Day the aggregate of its Receipt Quantities matches the aggregate of its Delivery Quantities, provided that:

 each Shipper shall use reasonable endeavours to minimise its Running Mismatch; and

-in order to comply with this section 8.2(a), the Shipper’s Receipt Quantities and Delivery Quantities on a Day may be different,
+pursuant to this section 8.2(a), the Shipper’s Receipt Quantities and Daily Delivery Quantities may be different,

 (the Shipper’s Primary Balancing Obligation).

-First Gas will ensure, subject to section 8.16, that where an OBA applies the ICA requires the OBA Party to use reasonable endeavours to ensure that each Day the metered quantity of Gas at the Receipt Point or Delivery Point matches the Scheduled Quantity, provided that:
+First Gas will ensure, subject to section 8.16, that where an OBA applies the OBA Party will be required to use reasonable endeavours to ensure that each Day the metered quantity of Gas at the Receipt Point or Delivery Point matches the Scheduled Quantity, provided that:

 each OBA Party shall use reasonable endeavours to minimise its Running Mismatch; and

-in order to comply with this section 8.3(a), the metered quantity of Gas and the Scheduled Quantity may be different on a Day,
+pursuant to this section 8.3(a), the metered quantity of Gas and the Scheduled Quantity may be different on a Day,

 (the OBA Party’s Primary Balancing Obligation).

-First Gas will use reasonable endeavours to ensure that each Day the aggregate quantity of Gas it purchases for operational purposes (including fuel and UFG but excluding Balancing Gas) matches the aggregate quantity of Gas it uses for those purposes, provided that:
+First Gas will use reasonable endeavours to ensure that each Day the aggregate quantity of Gas it purchases for operational purposes (including fuel and UFG but excluding Balancing Gas) matches the aggregate quantity of Gas it requires for those purposes, provided that:

 First Gas shall use reasonable endeavours to minimise its Running Mismatch; and

-in order to comply with this section 8.4(a), the quantities of Gas that First Gas purchases and uses on a Day may be different,
+pursuant to this section 8.4(a), the quantities of Gas that First Gas purchases and uses on a Day may be different,

 (First Gas’ Primary Balancing Obligation).